NicoG60/OscMackieControl/README.md

 It allows you to control any DAW with any OSC capable hardware.

 ## Building
-It is a Qt5 project, technically, just open and compile the project.
+It is a Qt5 project, just open and compile the project, use windeployqt or macdeployqt and copy the lib binary.

 ## Installation
 This program is not able to create its own virtual midi port to communicate with the DAW so you need to create them by yourself.
 See the wiki to know how to do that on Windows and Mac OS.